-E. Forced measurements and RTN at large bond dimension
+E. Forced measurements and random tensor networks at large bond dimension

-Our predictions can also be generalized to the case of forced measurements, where the given outcome for a 'forced measurement' is chosen randomly in a way that is independent of the state, instead of following the Born rule.
-In the context of RTNs, entanglement transitions can be implemented at fixed bond dimension by randomly breaking bulk bonds [57], which can be thought of as such 'forced measurements' [34].
-The corresponding statistical mechanics models have the same stochastic orthogonal group symmetry, but correspond to different replica limits $Q \to 1$ (projective measurements) $vs Q \to 0$ (forced measurements, RTNs), and are thus in general expected to be in different universality classes.
-However, numerical results suggest that forced vs. projective measurements might be in the same universality class in the Clifford case [59], indicating that the two replica limits $Q \to 0$ and $Q \to 1$ could lead to the same critical theory.
+Our predictions can also be generalized to the case of forced measurements, where the given outcome for a "forced measurement" is chosen randomly in a way that is independent of the state, instead of following the Born rule.
+In the context of RTNs, entanglement transitions can be implemented at fixed bond dimension by randomly breaking bulk bonds [56], which can be thought of as such "forced measurements" [34].
+The corresponding statistical mechanics models have the same stochastic orthogonal group symmetry but correspond to different replica limits $Q \rightarrow 1$ (projective measurements) vs $Q \rightarrow 0$ (forced measurements, RTNs), and are thus in general expected to be in different universality classes.
+However, numerical results suggest that forced vs projective measurements might be in the same universality class in the Clifford case [58], indicating that the two replica limits $Q \rightarrow 0$ and $Q \rightarrow 1$ could lead to the same critical theory.